PolavarapuGirish/se24ucse177_AI-Assignment/q2_aqi/aqi.md

 This project implements a Simple Reflex Agent in Python that determines the Air Quality Index (AQI) of a region using environmental sensor data.

-The agent reads pollution parameters from a sensor data file, evaluates them using predefined condition–action rules, and outputs the AQI value and corresponding air quality category.
+The agent reads pollution parameters from a sensor data file, evaluates them using predefined condition–action rules, and outputs the AQI value along with the air quality category.

-The system simulates how an AI agent interacts with the environment through sensors and produces actions based on rules.
+This project demonstrates how Artificial Intelligence agents interact with an environment using sensors and produce actions based on rules.

 ⸻

 Objectives
-	•	To understand the concept of Simple Reflex Agents in Artificial Intelligence
+	•	Understand the concept of Simple Reflex Agents in Artificial Intelligence
-	•	To simulate environmental sensing using a data file
+	•	Simulate environmental sensing using a data file
-	•	To implement rule-based decision making
+	•	Implement rule-based decision making
-	•	To determine AQI category based on pollution levels
+	•	Determine AQI category based on pollution levels

 ⸻

 Agent Architecture

-The system follows the Simple Reflex Agent architecture, where the agent makes decisions based only on the current percept.
+The system follows the Simple Reflex Agent architecture, where decisions are made based only on the current percept.

 Architecture Flow

 Environment
 ↓
 Sensors (Read pollution data file)
 ↓
 Simple Reflex Agent
 ↓
 Condition–Action Rules
 ↓
 AQI Category Output

-Components

-Environment
-	•	Contains pollution parameters of a region.

-Sensors
-	•	Read environmental data from a file (sensor_data.txt).

-Agent
-	•	Processes the input and determines AQI.

-Actuator (Output)
-	•	Displays AQI value and air quality category.

 ⸻

 Environmental Parameters Used

-The following pollutants are considered:
+The agent uses the following pollution parameters:

 Parameter	Description
 PM2.5	Fine particulate matter